majing2019/2SSP/README.md

   --model MODEL         Specify the model's name or path to be pruned --seed SEED           Set a seed for reproducibility (default: 0) --cache_dir CACHE_DIR
                         Path to a directory in which a downloaded pretrained model should be cached.
-This option is not supported when --pruning_method=slicegpt --dense               Load the original dense model without pruning --pruning_method {2ssp,window_based,shortgpt,blockpruner,blockpruner_submodule,evopress,evopress_submodule,slicegpt}
+This option is not supported when --pruning_method=slicegpt --dense               Load the original dense model without pruning --pruning_method {2ssp,window_based,shortgpt,blockpruner,evopress,slicegpt}
-                        Specify the pruning method to apply --num_prune NUM_PRUNE
+                        Specify the pruning method to apply --pruning_target PRUNING_TARGET
-                        Number of transformer blocks to prune.
-Use -1 to prune all possible blocks, -2 for specific sparsity ratios
-                        (25%, 37.5%, 50%), or specify an integer value for exact number of blocks to prune --ablation {calibration,one_stage,rows_vs_cols,l1_norm,balancing_sparsity_ratio}
-                        Run a specific ablation experiment --main_table_results  Generate results for the main results table in the paper (Table 1) --evaluate_inference  Measure the model's inference time --evaluate_downstream
+                        Specifies pruning rate in terms of transformer blocks.
+Values: -1 (prune at all sparsity rates with a step of one block), -2 (prune at sparsity rates: 25%, 37.5%, 50%), or a positive integer N (prune the exact equivalent N blocks) --main_table_results  Generate results for the main results table in the paper (Table 1) --evaluate_inference  Measure the model's inference time --evaluate_downstream